A Wisconsin man died in a targeted attack on the judicial system, says state AG

 Kaul said the man is in critical condition.

-For Voss, the incident came as a shock in a usually quiet neighborhood where houses sit alongside farmland and wooded lots, about 80 miles (130 kilometers) northwest of Madison.
+For Voss, the shooting came as a shock in a usually quiet neighborhood where houses sit alongside farmland and wooded lots, about 80 miles (130 kilometers) northwest of Madison.

 "It's unbelievable and really freaky," she said.